 The evidence of repentance then is righteous deeds.
 That's why Romans 2:5 to 8 says God is going to judge finally on our deeds because the deeds aren't the way we earn our salvation, they're the demonstration that we have been saved by grace.
 You have been saved unto good works, Ephesians 2:10 says.

-Now this doesn't see...well this is a pretty menial kind of thing, it's pretty trivial.
+Now this doesn't see...
+Well you say this is a pretty menial kind of thing, it's pretty trivial.
 Is this the kind of fruit of righteousness?
 Sure because the first great commandment is to love the Lord your God with all your heart, soul, mind and strength.
 But the second great commandment is to love your neighbor as yourself.
 Now that's straightforward.
 The Jews knew that very well.
-They knew Leviticus 19:18 because Leviticus 19:18 says you shall love your neighbor as yourself, that was reiterated all through the Old Testament.
+They knew Leviticus 19:18 because Leviticus 19:18 says you shall love your neighbor as yourself.
+That was reiterated all through the Old Testament.
 You can see it in many, many places.
 They knew they were to love their neighbors.
 They knew they were to sacrifice for their neighbors.
 They would show their love for God by how they loved their neighbors.
 They would show a transformed heart by...by being unselfish and generous with their neighbors.
 And that follows all the way through the whole New Testament where we're told we fulfill the whole law of God when we love God and love our neighbors.
-So he's saying just what Jesus said when He said to His disciples in John 13, "All men will know that you're My disciples if you have...what?...love for one another."
+So he's saying just what Jesus said when He said to His disciples in John 13, "All men will know that you're My disciples if you have (what?) love for one another."
 How do you show that love?
 You wash each other's feet.
 You share a garment with each other.
 You provide food for each other.
-In fact, in 1 John 3 he says if you see your brother has need and you don't meet it, how does the love of God dwell in you?
-And if the love of God doesn't dwell in you, then we might assume that you're not God's children.
+In fact, in 1 John 3 he says if you see your brother have need and you don't meet it, how does the love of God dwell in you?
+And if the love of God doesn't dwell in you, then we might assume you're not God's children.

-So, this is more profound than it appears, perhaps, on the surface because there was a general selfishness, there always is, in unregenerate minds.
+So, this is more profound than it appears, perhaps, on the surface because there was a general selfishness, always is, in unregenerate minds.
 There would be the evidence of regeneration in selflessness and in the consuming love of one another where you look not on your own things but on the things of others, as Paul said in Philippians 2.
 So if you have two chiton, two of those linen undergarments and somebody has none, then you give him yours.
 And if you have more food than you need, then you give that other person what food you have.
 They understood that.
 They understood the environment of loving your neighbor as yourself.
 Clearly they understood it.
-Isaiah 58:7 and 8; Ezekiel 18:7 to 9; Micah 6:8; and elsewhere called them to this kind of demonstration of sacrificial love.
+Isaiah 58:7 and 8; Ezekiel 18:7 to 9; Micah 6:8, and elsewhere called them to this kind of demonstration of sacrificial love.

 I mean, even James writes that pure religion and undefiled is to take care of widows and orphans, right?
 That for some people doesn't seem like a very lofty view of religion but that's it at the heart.
-Such works are the expression of a true heart repentance and a real conversion and a real work of regeneration.
+Such works are the expression of a true, heart repentance and a real conversion and a real work of regeneration.
 They are not the means of salvation, as the rabbis wrongly teach, but they are the effect of that salvation.

-And then another group came and Luke uses them to illustrate the point in verse 12, some tax gatherers.
+And then another group came and Luke uses them to illustrate the point in verse thir...verse 12, some tax gatherers.
 Now you need to know a little about them.
 They were the most hated people in the country because they were Jews who were collecting taxes for Romans.
 Usually wealthy Romans would buy a tax franchise for a certain area of Palestine.
-They would hire traitor Jews, really, who would then go collect taxes from their countrymen and they were exorbitant, there was tremendous abuse, there was extortion.
-All the worst possible things as well as representing a Gentile idolatrous government and taking for them money from God's people Israel, that was the traitor of all traitors.
-That's why the worst that could be said about somebody was you would treat him like a tax collector, a total outcast.
+They would hire traitor Jews, really, who would...who would then go collect taxes from their countrymen and they were exorbitant, there was tremendous abuse, there was extortion.
+All the worst possible things as well as representing a Gentile, idolatrous government and taking for them money from God's people, Israel, that was the traitor of all traitors.
+That's why the worst that could be said about somebody was that you would treat him like a tax collector, a total outcast.

 So, love is one manifestation of a transformed life.
-Another one is honesty...honesty or justice.
+Another one is honesty; honesty or justice.
 That's a beautiful picture, fairness and justice, a characteristic of God.
 Then there's a third group here, soldiers.
-And in my Bible...in my study Bible I put the note that they were probably Roman soldiers, I think I was wrong.
-As I've studied it again, it's debatable in some ways, but I really kind of...
+And in my Bible...
+In my study Bible I put the note that they were probably Roman soldiers.
+I think I was wrong.
+As I've studied it again.
+It's debatable in some ways, but I really kind of...
 I'm going to change that in the next edition.
-I'm going to change it to the fact that I think they were Jewish soldiers who were really assigned to Herod Antipas and stationed in Perea, that's the best way to historically track them back.
-There's really no compelling reason why Romans would show up here to get ready for the Messiah, and maybe some of the soldiers that functioned in Jerusalem in a sort of a police faction.
+I'm going to change it to the fact that I think they were Jewish soldiers who were really assigned to Herod Antipas and stationed at Perea.
+That's the best way to historically track them back.
+There's really no compelling reason why Romans would show up here to get ready for the Messiah...and maybe some of the soldiers that functioned in Jerusalem in a sort of a police faction.
 But these soldiers, most likely Jewish soldiers, came and were questioning the same way.
-And this would have been probably a repeated scenario...what about us?
+And this would have been probably a repeated scenario.
+What about us?
 What do we do?
-What are the fruit of...what's the fruit of repentance for us?
+What are the fruit of...
+What's the fruit of repentance for us?
 What are you looking for?
 What is God looking for?

 He says to them, "Do not take money from anyone by force or accuse anyone falsely and be content with your wages."
-Those are the three major pit falls for people in authority, people who carry the sword, people who carry weapons, police, soldiers.
+Those are the three major pitfalls for people in authority, people who carry the sword, people who carry weapons, police, soldiers.
 Those are the three most obvious ways that they can pervert their authority.

 The first one, "Do not take money from anyone by force."
 The Greek verb literally means "to shake down."
 Don't shake down people.
 How do you shake down somebody?
 By intimidation, by threat, you shake them down by force.
 And soldiers did that.
 They robbed people.
 That was the pattern for them.
 They would rob people.
 They had authority.
 They had power.
 They had weapons and they would shake down people and take whatever they wanted.

-I remember being thrown in a jail in Mississippi during some racial problems when I was preaching in black high schools.
+I remember being thrown in a...in a jail in Mississippi during some of the racial problems when I was preaching in black high schools.
 And I remember a sheriff coming in and throwing me in jail.
 They literally arrested us for preaching the gospel in a black high school.
-Took us into one of those "Heat of the Night" places and the guy looks at me and he says...he said, "There's a...
+Took us into one of those kind of "In the Heat of the Night" places and the guy looks at me and he says...he said, "There's a...
 There’s a fine for this."